 Between Oct.
-19 and 20, I had the possibility to spend some 25 hours on board the USS Nimitz nuclear supercarrier.
+19 and 20, 2009, I had the possibility to spend some 25 hours on board the USS Nimitz nuclear supercarrier.
 I went to Manama, Bahrain, and after a long flight in a C-2 of the VRC-30 “Providers” I trapped on the flight deck of the aircraft carrier that was sailing “somewhere” in the Indian Ocean.
 The purpose of my visit was to prepare a report that will be published in the next months on RID (Rivista Italiana Difesa).

-David Cenciotti is a freelance journalist based in Rome, Italy.
+David Cenciotti is a journalist based in Rome, Italy.
 He is the Founder and Editor of “The Aviationist”, one of the world’s most famous and read military aviation blogs.
 Since 1996, he has written for major worldwide magazines, including Air Forces Monthly, Combat Aircraft, and many others, covering aviation, defense, war, industry, intelligence, crime and cyberwar.
 He has reported from the U.S., Europe, Australia and Syria, and flown several combat planes with different air forces.
 He is a former 2nd Lt. of the Italian Air Force, a private pilot and a graduate in Computer Engineering.
 He has written five books and contributed to many more ones.

 Cold Baltic Sea, hot Baltic skies (U.S. PB4Y-2 Privateer vs. Soviet La-11s) In the years of Cold War, the usual crossroads of the International spying was the Baltic Sea, a narrow part of sea overlooking […]

 Great work David & Gianni !!

 Among the most beautiful images I’ve ever seen .